IjzerenHein/famous-flex-tabbar/tutorial/TabBar.md

 })
 ```

-When a renderable is created (Surface), it is assigned multiple css-classes which can be
+When a Surface is created, it is assigned multiple css-classes which can be
 styled from a css-file.
-The `widgets/styles.css` already contains various styles so that
-text is centered correctly.
+The `widgets/styles.css` already contains various styles so that text is centered correctly.
 Example of a white tab-bar style:

 ```css
 .ff-tabbar.background {